-If you are starting your own stationery store, you may be looking for opportunities to expand its reach.
+Are you planning on starting your own stationery store?
+You may be looking for opportunities to expand its reach.
 Your goal is to sell your stationery products to an increasing customer base to drive profits.
-However, many factors influence your business growth.
-For example, if your stationery shop caters to schools, your range of products must include books, bags, pens, pencils, accessories, etc. If you are a craft stationery shop, your location, range of products and visibility plays a significant role in your growth.
+Many factors influence your business growth.
+If your stationery shop caters to schools, your range of products must include books, bags, pens, pencils, accessories, etc. If you are a craft stationery shop, your location, range of products and visibility plays a significant role in your growth.
 With the right approach, you can lock out the competition, drive your sales up, and capitalise on the market share.

 By acting upon the points below, you are sure to grow your stationery business successfully.

-1. Choose your line of stationery and expand accordingly
+- Choose your line of stationery and expand accordingly.

-Stationery shops often house niche products and cater to diverse demographics such as artists, hobbyists and students.
-Don't start with a particular theme and then venture out into other segments.
+Stationery shops often house niche products and cater to diverse demographics such as artists, hobbyists, and students.
+Do not start with a particular theme and then venture out into other segments.
 This results in your customers becoming unsure of what speciality you offer.
-If you are a school specialist, then it would be wise to not expand into party supplies.
+If you are a school specialist, then it would be wise not to expand into party supplies.
 Stick to your niche market segment or open a different line altogether if you want to venture out.
-If you have a lot of space, divide your store by segment; one for students, one for crafts and hobbies, one for offices and professionals, etc.
+If you have enough space, divide your store by segments; one for students, one for crafts and hobbies, one for offices and professionals, etc.

-This will help your customers browse easily and even pick up new products that weren't on their shopping list.
+This will help your customers browse easily and even pick up new products that were not on their shopping list.

 When expanding, take a good look at the area and your competition.
 Figure out who they are and who are their target audience.
 Dig deeper to see if there is a gap or an area that you can exploit in the market based on their offerings.
-For example, if you and your competitor are both into school supplies, see if you can target other markets like offices in the area and offer those items that your competition doesn't.
-Or you could offer products that your competition has missed out on, such as pencil boxes for school children.
+For example, if you and your competitor are both into school supplies.
+See if you can target other markets like offices in the area and offer those items that your competition does not.
+Or you could offer products that your competition has missed, such as pencil boxes for school children.